A Weekend With the Canon 5D Mark IV

-For reference, I kept the camera on the entire day (except for brief lens swaps) with GPS active (set to 1 minute polling) and fairly frequent use of Live View to enjoy that Dual Pixel autofocus goodness.
+For reference, I kept the camera on for the entire day (except for brief lens swaps) with GPS active (set to 1-minute polling) and fairly frequent use of Live View to enjoy that Dual Pixel autofocus goodness.
 I can easily see myself making it through a day of shooting on one battery, and that’s all I’ve ever asked for.

 24mm ƒ/1.4 shot at ƒ/4.5 at 1/500th, ISO 100.
 This is a three-shot panorama, stitched in Lightroom.
 The full image is about 7800x5200 pixels after cropping.